AdaCore/spark2014/docs/ug/en/source/subprogram_contracts.rst

 To verify the termination of mutually recursive subprograms, all subprograms should be annotated with `compatible` variants.
-We say that two variants are compatible if they have the same number of scalar expressions, and matching values in the list have the same direction and the same base type.
+We say that two variants are compatible if they have the same number of discrete expressions, and matching values in the list have the same direction and the same base type.
 For example, the variants of ``Is_Even`` and ``Is_Odd`` are compatible, because both are of type ``Integer`` and both decrease.